Buddhism in Poland: History

 The first Buddhist group in Poland was organized by Piotr Boniński from Gliwice and Władysław Misiewicz from Radom in 1949, when they founded the Circle of Friends of Buddhism in Radom.
 Boniński was very active in translating Buddhist texts (about 140 translations of suttas, based on the German translation), enabling a wider audience to get acquainted with the Dhamma.
 His premature death in 1968 caused a significant slowdown in the spread of Buddhism in Poland.
 Misiewicz was the editor of the Buddhist magazine "Ehi passiko" in Polish, as well as the correspondent of the Pala Buddhist Union, based at Gwardii Ludowej 12/23, in Radom.
 In 1961, he translated "The Word of the Buddha" by Nyanatiloka (Ed.
 People of Good Will, USA, 1961) with the support of Teofil Drobny.

 Only at the turn of the 1960s and 1970s, a group of people associated with the studio of painters Urszula Broll and Andrzej Urbanowicz, at ul.
 Piastowska 1 in Katowice, on the path of her artistic and spiritual explorations, she began to practice meditation.
 The direct inspiration was "The Three Pillars of Zen" edited by Philip Kapleau.
 This book arrived at the studio in 1967.
 In December 1971, joint weekly meditation meetings began.
 The first informal leader of the group was Henryk Waniek.
 In 1973, Andrzej Urbanowicz completed several years of experimenting with LSD.
 He had an experience after which, he said, everything except Buddhism made no sense to him.
 In February 1974, the inaugural issue of the first Buddhist periodical in the Polish People's Republic is published.
 The first four notebooks were titled "The Way" and the next "The Way of Zen".
 The anonymity common to the illegal publishing activities of the time was broken.
 Urszula and Andrzej are the publishers of the first issues, with the address Piastowska 1 Katowice.
 In August 1974, in Kamieńczyk in the Świętokrzyskie Mountains, Andrzej Urbanowicz organized a 5-day group zazen based on sessin (an intense period of meditation practiced in Zen monasteries).
 A group that identifies with Buddhism is formed and later transforms into the Circle of Zen.
 Andrzej Urbanowicz brings Buddhism to life in Poland.
 A year later, in August 1975, at the invitation of Urszula and Andrzej, Zen teacher Philip Kapleau came to Poland.
 Over time, people associated with the group on Piastowska initiate the formation of new Buddhist groups.

 In May 2000, the XIV Dalai Lama Tenzin Gyatso opened a Buddhist department in the Pomeranian Library in Szczecin.

+The "Diamond Way Buddhist Association of the Karma Kagyu Lineage" (Buddyjski Związek Diamentowej Drogi Linii Karma Kagyu) is a religious association registered in Poland on January 27, 1984.
+On April 7, 1990, it entered into the register of churches and other religious associations kept by the Ministry of Interior and Administration.